-A feature within the content editor, video everywhere allows students and instructors to record video on the fly using their webcam and the YouTube recording technology.
+A feature within the content editor, Record from Webcam (Video Everywhere) allows students and instructors to record video on the fly using their webcams and the YouTube recording technology.
 Video is seamlessly stored in your personal YouTube account and directly embedded in course materials, interactions, and feedback through the content editor.
 Visual feedback is extremely valuable for anyone using sign language and for users who need to replay interactions.
-Students have the ability to record video responses and submissions where ever they have the ability to generate content using the content editor making it easier for them to communicate with their teacher or peers in alternative formats.
-As the functionality is based on the YouTube technology you can even run these self-recorded videos through YouTube's automated captioning technology to build captions and transcripts.
+Students have the ability to record video responses and submissions wherever they have the ability to generate content using the content editor, making it easier for them to communicate with their teachers or peers in alternative formats.
+The feature is based on the YouTube technology.
+You can even run these self-recorded videos through YouTube's automated captioning technology to build captions and transcripts.

 The YouTube Mashup allows an instructor to search for and embed YouTube videos directly in the course content.
 When the video is displayed the student has access to accessible player controls which allow them to play, pause, stop and control the volume of the video with a keyboard or screen reader without requiring them to interact with the more challenging Flash based controls that are present with the default YouTube video.

 Blackboard can be configured to send out notifications through a variety of channels, informing users that there are changes to their courses.
 Notifications are specific to the individual user so both instructors and students can set up what notifications will be sent to them as well as when and how they want to receive notifications.
 Clicking on a link within a notification takes you directly to the individual item with out the need to consume all the surrounding content at the same time.
 When integrated with Blackboard Connect, users can optionally receive notifications via text (SMS), text-to-voice, and by telephone.
 These capabilities allow everyone to understand what is happening with their courses in the medium that is most comfortable for them.